Boule et Bill (2004 TV series)

 Boule et Bill is a televised French-language cartoon series produced in Canada (as a Canada-France co-production) in 2004.
 It is based on the popular Belgian comic Boule et Bill.
 It has aired on the channel Unis since 2015.
 It is the third animated adaptation, the first airing in the year 1960 on the channel Radiodiffusion-Télévision Française and the second airing in 2000 on the channel TFO.
 There is also a fourth TV series produced in 2006 that has aired on TOU.TV since 2014.

-It is distributed internationally be Dargaud Distribution, and copyrighted in 2004 by Dargaud-Marina and Bel Ombre Films and TéléTOON/TPS Jeunesse.
+It is distributed internationally by Dargaud Distribution, and copyrighted in 2004 by Dargaud-Marina and Bel Ombre Films and TéléTOON/TPS Jeunesse.
 It is a Tooncan XXIII Inc. production.

-Staff
+Crew

 It is produced by Gaspard de Chavagnac and Paul Cadieux.
 It is co-produced by Patrick Dedieu.
 Administrative production by Judith Serfaty, assistant-produced by Ingrid Libercier and Jennifer Regent.

 It is directed by Francis Nielsen, with additional direction by Francois Sasseville-Dargaud-Marina and Carine Neant and Muriel Achery and Didier Lejuene and Davia Orsatelle.

 The graphics adaptation is done by Remi Lasfargeas of Acacia Studio - La Faktory.
 Also by Seahorse Productions, with artistic director responsible for design Serge Cicerone and Bernard le Gall supervising storyboards.
 The animation is done by Hong-Guang Animation Suzhou, with associated producer George Chang and assistant producer Mandy Le, coordinating producers Linus Lee and Sophie Huang, and animation supervisors SKinny Wen, Anthony Wang, Max Ma, Denis Du, Jack Zhou, and Sunny Sun.

 Music is by Laurent Cayol, Francois Monfeuga, Jacques Bastello, and Olivier Lanneluc.
 Musical editing is done by Dargaud-Marina - Emi Virgin Music Publishing.

 Additional work by Laurent-Christophe de Ruelle and Nathalie Coupal and Kun Jalabet.